fluxninja/aperture/docs/content/get-started/integrations/metrics/rabbitmq.md

   - opentelemetry
   - collector
   - metrics
-sidebar_position: 1
 ---

-Before proceeding, ensure that you have [built][build] the Aperture Agent with the `rabbitmqreceiver` extension enabled, so that [rabbitmqreceiver][receiver] is available.
+Before proceeding, ensure that you have [built][build] Aperture Agent with the `rabbitmqreceiver` extension enabled, so that [rabbitmqreceiver][receiver] is available.

 You can configure [Custom metrics][custom-metrics] for RabbitMQ using the following configuration in the [Aperture Agent's config][agent-config]: